vegaalfaro/geneticMapRFiles/README.md

 - `LODmat.hom`:Large matrix containing LOD scores for each marker pair.
   Homozygous markers.

-The **ordered_markers.RData** file is a large list with nine elements.
+The **ordered_markers.RData** file:

+- is a large list with nine elements.
 Each element corresponds to a chromosome (e.g., CHR1).
 Each one of those elements contains objects, the original genotype matrix, the ordered genotype matrix and two plots (the order plot and the haplotype frequency plot).

 ### vcf